sophon-org/sophon-light-node/README.md

 You can use [Etherscan](https://etherscan.io/verifiedSignatures#) to sign messages.

-**Example to change our node's URL**
+**Example to change your node's URL**

-    1. Grab the current UNIX timestamp (you can use this [website]([url](https://www.unixtimestamp.com/))).
+    1. Grab the current UNIX timestamp (you can use this website https://www.unixtimestamp.com).
 Let's say its `1736417259`
     2. Sign the message `1736417259` string using your operator wallet.
-One easy way to do this would be to use [Etherscan]([url](https://etherscan.io/verifiedSignatures#)).
+One easy way to do this would be to use https://etherscan.io/verifiedSignatures#.
 Open the link, click on the "Sign Message" button on the top right corner, connect your wallet, then input your message, which is simply the UNIX timestamp (e.g `1736417259`).
-    3. Copy the signed message and use it as on the `Authorization: Bearer SIGNED_MESSAGE` header.
+    3. Copy the signed message and use it on the `Authorization` header -> `Authorization: Bearer SIGNED_MESSAGE`
     4. Send the request:

     curl -X PUT "https://monitor.sophon.xyz/nodes" \